alb1183/ML-RL-simulations/README.md

 - [Experimental Results and Analysis](#experimental-results-and-analysis)

 # Experiment Setup
-The evaluation has been performed on a modified version of PureEdgeSim edge computing simulator, the source code of our extension is available on TODO.
+The evaluation has been performed on a modified version of [PureEdgeSim](https://github.com/CharafeddineMechalikh/PureEdgeSim) edge computing simulator, the source code of our extension is available on [GitHub](https://github.com/alb1183/PureEdgeSim).
 We have improved the functionality of the simulator to meet our requirements, including new performance metrics and reinforcement learning algorithms.
 The simulator runs in a Java 1.8 environment and on a computer with an AMD Ryzen 9 5900X and 32GB of DDR4 RAM.